-Dating site OKCupid has done an analysis of 500,000 inquiry messages in order to determine what keywords correlate most strongly with getting a reply or getting deleted.
-It has an interesting gender lesson.
+Dating site OKCupid did an analysis of 500,000 inquiry messages to determine what keywords correlate most strongly with getting a reply.
+It has some great lessons about dating and some counter-stereotypical news about what heterosexual women want from men.

-Mentioning someone’s level of attractiveness decreased the likelihood of getting a response (for both men and women), though men were more likely to mention looks.
-But general compliments about one’s profile increased the likelihood of getting a response:
+This first graph shows that mentioning someone’s level of attractiveness decreased the likelihood of getting a response (for both men and women), though men were more likely to mention looks.
+But general compliments about one’s profile increased the likelihood of getting a response (the middle line is the average number of responses, the green bars signify an increase in the number of responses, and the red bars a decrease):

 So, in contrast to stereotypes, many women cannot be flattered into a date (though the figure above includes men and women, I’m assuming most people being called “pretty” are female).

-Further, the site found that when men sent messages, the recipient preferred humility to bold self-confidence.
+Further, the site found that when men sent messages, female recipients preferred humility to bold self-confidence.
 The words below all increased the chances of a woman responding to a man’s inquiry:

 Instead of bravado and flattery, women appear to actually like men who take an interest in them.
-They respond positively to phrases that indicate that he actually read their profile and is interested in the content of their person:
+They respond positively to phrases that indicate that a guy actually read their profile and is interested in the content of their person:

 The lesson: Treat a woman (on the OK Cupid dating site) like a human being and she will respond positively.

-* And to answer the question, “What do women want?”
-As the comedian, my dear friend David Landsberg, would say: “Everything!”
+And to answer the question, “What do women want?”
+As my dear friend David Landsberg would say: “Everything!”